Fredericksburg VA: One Day Is Not Enough

 SHOP: Sugar + Spruce

-Owned by aesthetician, Crystal Wellman, Sugar + Spruce makes buying natural colorful scented soaps, lotions and bath products a blast.
+Owned by aesthetician, Crystal Wellman, Sugar + Spruce makes buying natural colorful scented soaps, lotions, and bath products a blast.

 SHOP: Old Town Fredericksburg VA

 You won’t find one franchise store in Old Town, which is a boon to window shoppers everywhere.
-This part of town is so compact, you can emerge from Mary or Betty Washington’s house, say, and within seconds be trying on a one-of-a-kind dress.
+This part of town is so compact, that you can emerge from Mary or Betty Washington’s house, say, and within seconds be trying on a one-of-a-kind dress.

 DO: See a Show at Riverside Center